-Therapists vary considerably in how they run their practice.
+Coaches vary considerably in how they run their practice.
 What sort of modalities do you use to counsel your clients?

 I’m good at reading people, so when I recognize a behavior or anything that they don’t necessarily want to verbalize, I can use that insight later on in the conversation when it’s appropriate, and thereby avoid putting them in an unnecessarily uncomfortable position that would slow down our progression instead of reinforcing our bonds.

 In my personal life, I am a private pilot, and what aviation taught me is that you have to be very humble and always be ahead of the plane or the plane will fly you.
 So I behave the same way in my professional life: listen, understand, don’t believe you have the answer until you can verify it, have a plan, be very aware, have a plan B, think ahead, rely on facts and for the emotional part, be very open-minded and FEEL as much as possible; be ready to walk in the shoes of someone else, like an actor would do.
 So people feel comfortable with me very quickly.
 I have my expertise, but basically I am nothing more than another human that wants to help.
 I don’t have the ‘right’ answer, but they will find it themselves with my guidance.

 Studies indicate that men are more reluctant to seek help than women?
 Why is that?